Home Table of Contents Previous Chapter Next Chapter

 True Democracy: The Demos, the Fourth Branch of Government

-Our constitution limits federal powers to only those specified by the constitution.
-All unspecified powers remain with the states or with individuals.
-In a similar manner, the new fourth branch of government would possess only those powers specified to it by one or more new amendments to the constitution.
+Our Constitution limits federal powers to only those specified by the Constitution.
+All unspecified powers remain with the states or with private individuals.
+In a similar manner, the demos would possess only those powers specified to it by one or more new amendments to the Constitution.
 All other federal powers would remain with the three current branches.
-The nature and limits of the powers specified for the new branch of government would be such that it could not overpower and destroy the other three branches but would compliment and counterbalance them.
+The nature and limits of the powers specified for the demos would be such that it could not overpower and destroy the other three branches but would compliment and counterbalance them.

 The word demos is defined as a noun meaning 1) the common people of an ancient Greek state, and 2) the common people; populace.
-No plural form and no part of speech other than a noun is offered.

-Since this fourth branch of government would be constituted of the entire electorate participating in a direct democratic process, it was named “the demos.”
-(Instead of the dictionary pronunciation demos with a long “e” as in the word Dee, here the word is pronounced demos as in the word demo.)
-The four branches of government would be, therefore, the judicial, the executive, the legislative, and the demos.
-The demos may be thought of as “we the people”1 because the electorate participating within it would be constituted of all of-age, mentally-competent members of the populace.
+I named the new branch of government the demos since it is constituted of the entire electorate participating in a direct democratic process.
+Instead of the dictionary pronunciation dēmos with a long “e,” here the word is pronounced as in the word dĕmocrat.
+The demos may be thought of as “we the people”1 because the electorate participating within it would be constituted of all of-age, able members of the populace.

 A less precise but simpler definition of the word demos for a tiny dictionary might read:

-A demos is a branch of government in which all of-age citizens directly vote and achieve consensus on a fixed set of a nation’s key economic issues and elect officeholders to the representative branches of government.
+A demos is a branch of government in which all of-age citizens directly vote and achieve consensus on a fixed set of a nation’s key economic issues and elect officeholders to the representative branches of the government.

-In this work, the word demos may refer to an entire branch of government as in “the judicial, the executive, the legislative, and the demos.”
+In this book the word demos may refer to an entire branch of government as in “the judicial, the executive, the legislative, and the demos.”
 In a more formal reference the word demos may begin with an uppercase letter as in “the Judicial, the Executive, the Legislative, and the Demos.”
 The word demos may refer only to the electorate of the demos as in “the consensus of the demos.”
-It may refer to the whole of the physical mechanisms and systems used by the electorate to conduct its direct democratic process as in “the construction of the demos has begun.”
+It may refer to the whole of the physical mechanisms and systems used by the electorate to conduct its consensus democracy as in “the construction of the demos has begun.”
 The plural form demoses is used as in “all of the world’s demoses.”
 The possessive form demos’ is used as in “the demos’ procedures.”
 The word demos is also used as an adjective as in “the demos issues.”

-The term citizens can be variously interpreted, and some interpretations could be construed to mean a relatively minor portion of the population living within the area encompassed by the government.
+The term citizen can be variously interpreted, and some interpretations could be construed to mean a relatively minor portion of the population living within the area encompassed by the government.
 In the city of Athens in ancient Greece only citizens could vote, and a very minor portion of the population was defined to have citizenship.

 The term social contract means an agreement among individuals, hypothesized by certain philosophers, by which society becomes organized and invested with the right to secure mutual protection and welfare.
-The principal difficulty with this notion is that nobody within a society ever really reads or consciously enters into such a contract but is born into a society which is already in play and with a government already in place.
+The principal difficulty with this notion is that nobody within a society ever really reads or consciously enters into such a contract but is born into a society that is already in play and with a government already in place.
 In America today few people are even cognizant of the concept of a social contract, let alone have participated in “an agreement among individuals.”
 In truth, the so-called agreement took place among a few privileged white men long ago.

 Nevertheless, the concept of a social contract is a good one and could well serve as the centerpiece or heart of a demos.
 Correctly constructed, a proper social contract would contain the most central or fundamental questions and issues of a society dealing with the relationship among its members.
-Within the constraints of the limitations placed on it, the electorate of the demos would vote and achieve consensuses on a small group of our most central social issues.
+Within the constraints of the limitations placed on it, the electorate of the demos would vote and achieve consensuses on a small group of our most central electoral and economic issues.
 (In this work the consensuses of the demos on the issues included in the demos will often be collectively referred to in the singular as simply the consensus of the demos.)
 This consensus would serve as society’s social contract.
 Students in school would become well versed in the content and function of this social contract and, when of-age, would consciously enter into the contract and participate as full and equal members of the demos.

 The demos consensus and, therefore, society’s social contract would be dynamic, its current state slowly evolving over time.
 The existence of a peacefully evolving and responsive social contract consented to by the widest possible electorate voting within a demos would reduce the need for and likelihood of revolution.